 First responders were rushing to and from staging areas and hospitals, trying desperately to handle the tidal wave of injured, never mind the dead.
 Even with the city’s modern infrastructure and VTOLs it was proving a nigh impossible task.
 The streets were literally jammed with people trying to get away from Times Square.
 It was so bad that the 101st Spaceborne was setting up field hospitals in open spaces where combat medics were assisting the wounded.

 She’d always suspected that Hernandez was deranged.
 Deranged yes, but he was smart.
-When you mixed homicidal maniacal tendencies with intellect it usually resulted in a complete disaster.
+When you mixed homicidal maniacal tendencies with intellect it usually resulted in a complete fucking disaster.

 He was smart enough that when the final pieces started coming together, he made certain to keep tabs on everyone around him.
 He didn’t trust any of them as far as he could throw them and for something like this that was a good thing.
 Not even Alice, who was admittedly Hernandez’s closest confidant, or lover as some in their inner circle suggested even though she never once slept with him, ever knew the full extent of what he was planning.
 Through all those meetings with his associates on Altair he’d never once implied that he was going to kill tens of thousands of innocent people besides the President of the Human Federation in NYC.

-Sending her onto Earth before him?
+Sending her onto Terra before him?
 She supposed that wasn’t surprising.
 He wanted to enjoy Sirius alone.
 She could only imagine what he did there besides meeting with arms dealers or the Mafioso.
 Part of her recoiled from the images of what that lecherous man did on one of humanity’s most sexually permissive planets where just about anything goes.
 Gee, no wonder he wanted to go there!

 When they finally did meet in Mexico, he sent her across the ocean to North Korea to gain VX of all things.
 She figured he was going to use it against military targets, not chop the heads off the HF government and innocent people.
 When she looked at her hands her mind’s eye saw those peoples’ blood there, as if she pulled the trigger herself.
 Rationally she knew that was silly, that was her overactive brain seeing things, but she couldn’t help it.
 She helped him acquire the stuff, even over her objections, and when she asked him why it was needed, he all but shut her out.
 What else did that guy get on Sirius?
 Surely part of the explosives was from there as well.